micurs/relax.js/relaxjs/readme.md

 # relax.js

-Relax.js is a simple node framework for building truly RESTful web application in Javascript or Typescript using node.js.
+Relax.js is a simple node framework for building truly RESTful web applications in Javascript (or Typescript) using node.js.

 Relax.js is written itself in Typescript but it is packaged as a regular node component and, as such, does not require the use of Typescript.

 The spirit of this framework is to encourage a fully REST approach when developing web services.
 In Relax.js you implement **resources** and add them to the Site being served by your server.
 In Relax.js you cannot route URL patterns to functions - in fact - there is no routing facility.
-The mapping of each URL to the appropriate resource is done automatically on the base of the structure of your resources.
+The mapping of each URL to the appropriate resource is done automatically on the base of the structure of your resource tree.

 Read on to understand how it works.

 ## Getting started

-The core elements of a Relax.js application is the site and its resources.
+The core elements of a Relax.js application are the site and its resources.

-In this example we build a very simple web service using relax.js returning some static data.
+In this example we build a very simple web service using relax.js returning one resource with static data.

 ```javascript
 var r = require('relaxjs');